legoguy1000/FRC-Portal/README.md

 * Removed old functions
 * Add Middleware to always pull token even if not required
 * Added logic to limit information for event endpoint if not authed
+* Added public /events page to view all events

 Version 2.12.0
 * Simplified some code